circulatejs/circulatejs/packages/components/README.md

-# CirculateJS - Core
+# CirculateJS - Components

-Core package for the CirculateJS project.
+Components package for the CirculateJS project.

 ## More Information